Glasgow Pollok (Scottish Parliament constituency)

-The constituency is one of eight within the Glasgow City council area.
-It is also one of nine constituencies in the Glasgow electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Glasgow Pollok (Gaelic: Glaschu Pollaig) was a constituency of the Scottish Parliament, being one of eight constituencies within the Glasgow City council area.
+Under the additional-member system used for elections to the Scottish Parliament, the seat elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election, and was also one of nine constituencies in the Glasgow electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.